yasp/yasp/README.md

 </p>

 yasp is a fully functional web-based assembler development environment, including a real assembler and debugger.
-The assembler dialect is a custom one which is very simple to keep the learning curve as shallow as possible.
+The assembler dialect is a custom which is held very simple so as to keep the learning curve as shallow as possible.
 It also features some hardware-elements (LED, Potentiometer, Button, etc.).
-The main purpose of this project is to create an environment in which students can learn the assembly language to understand computers better.
+The main purpose of this project is to create an environment in which students can learn the assembly language so that they understand computers better.
-It also allows them to experiment easily because there is nothing they can break.
+Furthermore it allows them to experiment without the fear of breaking something.

 The original project team of yasp consists of Robert Fischer and Michael "luto" Lutonsky.
 For more information take a look at the about-section in the IDEs menu.